Our Projects

 Grabouw Development Agency

 The GDA was established in 2020, driven by the private sector.
-It’s CEO is Cornelis van der Waal, seconded from Wesgro, and it’s chaired by former Deputy Minister of Finance, Mcebisi Jonas.
+Its CEO is Cornelis van der Waal, seconded from Wesgro, and it’s chaired by former Deputy Minister of Finance, Mcebisi Jonas.
 It’s also supported by the Brenthurst Foundation, and is represented by both the public and private sectors.
 It took two years to research, design and bring the GDA to life.

 Today its main functions are: